DHTMLX/docs-spreadsheet/docs/api/spreadsheet_toolbarblocks_config.md

 ### Description

 @short: Optional.
-Specifies blocks of buttons that will be shown in the toolbar of spreadsheet
+Specifies blocks of buttons shown in the spreadsheet toolbar

 ### Usage